Written by Liz Foreman, Brand Coordinator, Downtown Main Library

 - Many Library locations have gaming equipment available for anyone to drop in and use.

-- Holds Lockers are available 24/7.
+- Holds lockers are available 24/7.
 Reserve your books and pick them up in the mornings or evenings when it’s cooler outside.

 Recommended Reading from CHPL’s Librarians